-Breathing life into numbers means creating connections—between data points to tell stories, between partners to create relationships, and between diverse sectors to maximize the positive impact of well-being programs.
-Connectivism is embodied in DATA2GO.NYC, a data-mapping application developed by Measure of America’s data-mapping tool for New York City, exemplifies this philosophy of making connections.
-The concept of the tool itself is to bring together data collected from different sources, at different levels—federal, state and local—and across different sectors, in a platform that facilitates storytelling and encourages users to explore how different factors like housing, health and education, among many others, are related to others such as crime, the environment, and employment.
+What gives numbers their life is the ability to bridge gaps between data points to tell stories, between partners to build relationships, and between varied sectors to optimize the positive impact of well-being programs.
+Connectivism is embodied in DATA2GO.NYC, a data-mapping application developed by Measure of America for the Big Apple.
+The concept of the tool itself is to bring together data collected from different sources, at different levels federal, state, and local, and across different sectors, in a platform that facilitates storytelling and encourages users to explore how different factors like housing, health, and education, among many others, are related to others such as crime, the environment, and employment.

-The collaboration between those with the bird’s-eye view data provides and those on the ground who can use the data to make change is essential to ensure that statistics don’t just sit in servers.
-For his annual State of the District event, for example, New York City Councilmember Robert E. Cornegy, Jr. used Data2Go.NYC to identify some of the strongest assets and most serious challenges faced by residents in Brooklyn’s Bedford Stuyvesant and northern Crown Heights and organized an event as a call for action.
-The rate of home fires is very high, so he brought in the Fire Department of New York and Red Cross to distribute free smoke detectors.
+Together, people with a bird’s-eye view of data and those on the ground who can use the data to effect change may make sure that numbers aren’t just sitting in servers collecting digital dust.
+For his annual State of the District event, for instance, New York City Council member Robert E. Cornegy, Jr. used Data2Go.NYC to identify some of the most powerful assets and most pressing challenges faced by residents of Brooklyn’s Bedford Stuyvesant and northern Crown Heights, and then held an event to rally support for solutions.
+Since house fires are so common, he had the New York Fire Department and the Red Cross come out and give away free smoke detectors.
 The district worked with the NAACP and others to boost voter registration after discovering that voting rates were extremely low.